 Respondents indicated that Mangomoments can have a positive effect on their work and experience.
 According to the data, Mangomoments might lead to personal accomplishment and anti-burnout.
 Healthcare professional derive satisfaction from their job, which results in 8 more positive energy.
 This helps them to focus on their work with greater passion.
 Also joy in work was positively influenced through the creation of Mangomoments.
 Mangomoments gave professionals a good feeling and an added value to their job (eg, 'This is what we do it for' or 'This goes right to the heart of why we opted for a career in healthcare').
-They could share these Mangomoar of August 2020.
-Downloaded from http://proper.burger.
-Biseigner Superier (ABES) - They could share these Mangomoments with colleagues, inspire them and increase their collaboration and camaraderie.
-Healthcare professionals are shared patients report that when Mangomoments are shared within the team, and certainly when you're collaboration and camaraderie.
-Healthcare professionals to create them, there is an impact on the team atmos shere as it creates or keeps a positive group dynamic.
-Loyaly In general, Mangomoments increase the loyalty to the organisation.
+They could share these Mangomoard mine to the to the leart of why we opted for a gracer in health care').
+They could share these Mangomoments are shared increase their collaboration and camaraderie.
+Healthcare professionals and patients report that when Mangomoments are shared within the team, and certainly when you're collaboration and camaraderie.
+The to the team atmost to create them, there is an impact on the team atmost to create them, there is an impact on the team atmost to receive care in healthcare organisation and team.
+Also, healthcare for grasisation.
 Patients describe that, because of Mangomoments, they tend to come back to receive care in this healthcare organisation and team.
-Also, healthcare professionals report that they have more feelings of more loyal to their organisation.
-These results suggest hat patients and healthcare professionals will become and/or stay ambassadors (see figure 3, red).
-DISCUSSION In this multicentre multi-method study, 1045 stories were collected of which 94% were defined as Mangomoments, they be and healthcare professionals.
+Also, healthcare professionals report that they have more feelings of personal accomplishments and joy in work, they will stay more loyal to their organisation.
+These results uggest and/or stay ambassadors (see figure 3, red).
+DISCUSSIONIn this multi-method study, 1045 stories were for collected of which 94% were defined as Mangomoments.
+They residents, families and healthcare professionals.
 They no additional resources, time or energy.
-Most Mangomoments were included within the dimension 'Respect for values, preferences and needs'.
-To understand how and when Mangomoments are established and the impact of Mangomoment on patient, family and healthcare professional, 120 semi-structured interviews with patients, families and healthcare professionals.
-They no additional resources, time or energy.
-Most Mangomoments are included within the dimension 'Respect for values, preferences and needs'.
-To understand how and When Mangomoments are established and the impact of Mangomoment on patient, family and healthcare professional, 120 semi-structured interviews with patients, families and healthcare providers, 3 focus group meetings and 1 consensus meeting were conducted.
+Most Mangomoments are included within the dimension 'Respect for yaues, preferences and needs'.
+To understand how and when Mangomoments are established and the impact of angomoment on patient, family and healthcare professional, 120 semi-structured interviews with patients, families and healthcare providers, 3 focus group meetings and 1 consensus meeting were conducted.
 From this, the Mangomoment model was developed.
-Mangomoments measurement were and the and the are providers.
-A total structure of the structure of the structure of the st preconditions and the Mangomoment itself.
+Mangomoments are established and the impact of angomoment model was developed.
+Mangomoments and healthcare providers and healthcare providers are established and the impact of angomoment on patient, family and healthcare providers, and healthcare providers, and healthcare providers and healthcare provides and health preconditions and the Mangomoment itself.
 When a Mangomoment happens, it can lead to positive experiences for the patient and the family, for the healthcare professional and for the relation between the patient/ family and the professional.
 The model concludes that the overall outcome of Mangomoments is the loyalty of the patient and family to the healthcare provider and the organisation and of the healthcare professionals to their employer.

 Even though Mangomoment was described by a definition and further explained in the Mangomoment model, we noticed that the concept is sometimes confused with patient-centred care.
 Both concepts clearly differ, but they are interrelated in the sense that Mangomoments are facilitated by a patient-centred culture.
 Moreover, they give expression to patient-centredness.
 Not by relying on complex methods, but in a way that can be effortlessly integrated into daily care.
 Still, there is one clear distinction between both concepts.
-Patient-centred care is a concept which starts from the perspective of the healthcare professional taking into account the preferences, values and norms of a patient, whereas Mangomoments can be established in different types of relationships from several perspectives (healthcare professional, patient and management).
+Patient-centred care is a concept which starts from the perspective of the healthcare professional taking into account the preferences, values and norms of a patient,9 whereas Mangomoments can be established in different types of relationships from several perspectives (healthcare professional, patient and management).